jscriptcoder/truffle-vs-hardhat/README.md

-# Truffle vs Hardhat
+# Truffle vs Hardhat vs Foundry

-A comparison between these two frameworks for Smart Contract development.
+A comparison between these three frameworks for Smart Contract development.

 **Node:** this repo is purely for learning purposes.